 This model is for the Sig Sauer P320 in the following variants: X5 Legion, X Compact, RX Compact, X Carry, Nitron Full-Size, M17, M18, and all Full-Size, Carry, and Compact versions.
-It will also fit the P250 variants, but not the Sub-Compact trigger module.
+It will also fit the P250 variants.

 Do I need a left or a right??? - Check out our Fitment Guide Page.